ThalesDavila/serverless-chatgpt/README.md

 ### Local File Serving
 Our Serverless plugin now supports serving local files required by ChatGPT, facilitating quick integration with OpenAI on localhost.
-We are working on getting the serverless.yaml data then creating those files for local serving(the same that is already done on deploy).

 ### Usage
-First, place the following files in your project's /public directory:
+First, place the following file in your project's /.well-known directory:
 - logo.png: Your service's logo.
-- manifest.json: Configuration for the ChatGPT plugin.
-- openapi.yaml: Your service's API specification.

 ### How it works
 The serverless-chatgpt plugin automates the creation of OpenAI ChatGPT plugins, generating necessary files and creating a compliant Lambda function.
 It can be configured to work locally with serverless-offline, allowing for easy testing and debugging.